-8.19.1.6 All high pressure oil lines to be secured by a pressure type fitting, worm drive clamps do not comply.

-- 8.19.2.1 Ride height adjuster including dog bones and linkages. - 8.19.2.2 Steering damper. - 8.19.2.3 Tyre choice is open, but wheels must be from or visually indistinguishable from models available in the period, and be: - a) Maximum rim width front = 3.5 inch, - b) Maximum rim width rear = 6 inch. - 8.19.2.4 Fuel tanks maybe changed or modified provided they appear visually compatible with period components.

-- 8.19.3.1 Radial brake calipers are prohibited. - 8.19.3.2 Carbon fibre discs are prohibited. - 8.19.3.3 Carbon fibre wheels are prohibited. - 8.19.3.4 Replica fork sliders, calipers and anti-dive devices must be visually indistinguishable from factory original. - 8.19.3.5 Superchargers and Turbochargers are prohibited unless originally fitted equipment. - 8.19.3.6 Fuel injection where fuel is injected directly into the combustion chambers is not permitted.
-Manifold injection is allowed provided it is the original system supplied on the Machine. - 8.19.3.7 The following Machines or their major components: - a) Kawasaki ZXR 750 J - b) Yamaha FZR 1000 RU - c) Suzuki GSX-R1100 M - d) Yamaha TZ250B V-twin
+- a) Frame (from steering head to rear of seat support) may be braced and brackets for roadgoing equipment may be removed.
+However, the rear sub frame may be replaced with an aftermarket item or a rear sub frame or seat support may be manufactured, - Petrol tank (fillers and taps may be removed/replaced.
+Fuel capacity may be reduced or enlarged as long as general appearance and dimensions are not changed), - c) Engine castings, - d) Position of the cylinders and heads relative to the crank case, - e) Number of valves and ports in the engine on both the intake and exhaust side. - 7.19.1.7 All high pressure oil lines to be secured by a pressure type fitting, worm drive clamps do not comply. - 7.19.1.8 Bodywork and seat changes for catch tray and provision of suitable area for numbering are allowed. - 7.19.2 Permitted Uses: Period 6 - 7.19.2.1 Ride height adjuster including dog bones and linkages. - 7.19.2.2 Steering damper. - 7.19.2.3 Tyre choice is open, but wheels must be from or visually indistinguishable from models available in the period, and be: - a) Maximum rim width front = 3.5 inch. - b) Maximum rim width rear = 6 inch. - 7.19.2.4 Fuel tanks may be changed or modified provided they appear visually compatible with period components. - 7.19.3 Prohibited Uses: Period 6 - 7.19.3.1 Radial brake calipers are prohibited. - 7.19.3.2 Carbon fibre discs are prohibited. - 7.19.3.3 Carbon fibre wheels are prohibited. - 7.19.3.4 Replica fork sliders, calipers and anti-dive devices must be visually indistinguishable from factory original. - 7.19.3.5 Superchargers and Turbochargers are prohibited unless originally fitted equipment. - 7.19.3.6 Fuel injection where fuel is injected directly into the combustion chambers is not permitted.
+Manifold injection is allowed provided it is the original system supplied on the Machine. - 7.19.3.7 The following Machines or their major components: - a) Kawasaki ZXR 750 J - b) Yamaha FZR 1000 RU - c) Suzuki GSX-R1100 M - d) Yamaha TZ250B V-twin

-Machines that were released for the 1991 model year are excluded unless all major components remain unchanged, therefore fully satisfying GCR 8D
+Machines that were released for the 1991 model year are excluded unless all major components remain unchanged, therefore fully satisfying GCR 7.14.

-8.19.3.8 Period 6 250 Production only: Slick or grooved slick tyres prohibited.
+7.19.3.8 Period 6 250 Production only: Slick or grooved slick tyres prohibited.

-8.19.4 Period 6 Production
+7.19.4 Period 6 Production